-Whether you’re ready to fill a chicken coop for the first time or you want to add to an existing flock, now’s the time to plan.
-Sourcing your chickens can be tricky, but only because there are so many options.
-Here’s the scoop on some of my favorite ways to grow my flock family.
+Whether you aim to fill a chicken coop for the first time or you want to add to an existing flock, sourcing your chickens can be tricky because there are so many options.
+Here are some of my preferred ways to grow my flock family.

 If the chicks were sourced locally, the chicks might not be true breeds, but mixes of many breeds.
 Raising mixed-breed chickens can be fun, and full of colorful surprises when the birds feather out and begin laying eggs.
 Plus, mixed-breeds are more genetically diverse than true breeds, which can help protect them from disease.

 Later in spring, some of these stores even sell pullets.
 Pullets are young hens under a year old.
 These birds will be considerably more expensive than baby chicks, because the store has raised them for you.
 But, this saves you from investing in a brooder and other supplies youâ€™d need to raise chicks yourself.

 Sometimes people bring home chicks from farm supply stores right around Easter because they think the birds will make fun pets from the Easter Bunny.
 It doesnâ€™t take long for them to realize the Bunnyâ€™s generous gifts poop without abandon, grow at an alarming rate, and require more care and shelter than the humans can provide.

 After Easter is a great time to check out online classified websites such as Craigslist, your local newspaperâ€™s classifieds (either in print or online), and even social-media groups related to backyard farming.
 Sometimes people move and canâ€™t take their established flocks with them, theyâ€™re transitioning out of the hobby, or theyâ€™re breeding chicks at home.